The Holy Spirit indwells within us to shapes our character into the image of Jesus Christ.

 Again, our obedience opens our hearts for the Holy Spirit to grow this fruit in our lives.

-Our Response To God’s Love
+Our Response To God’s Character

 I am reminded of an old French tale of a wicked man who fell in love.
 His long years of evil deeds had deeply marred and twisted his face.